Expanding health care access for Albertans

 • Easier access to prescription drugs for pharmacies

-As part of Bill 29, amendments to the Pharmacy and Drug Act would allow pharmacists in licensed community pharmacies to sell Schedule 1 drugs to authorized prescribers for use in their practices.
+The act also amends the Pharmacy and Drug Act to allow pharmacists in licensed community pharmacies to sell Schedule 1 drugs to authorized prescribers for use in their practices.

-This change would allow authorized prescribers, such as physicians and nurse practitioners, especially those practising in rural, remote and Indigenous communities, to keep a contingency stock of medications in their clinics for in-office use.
-All medications would continue to be dispensed through licensed pharmacies and subject to strict safety, storage and oversight requirements.
+This change allows authorized prescribers, such as physicians and nurse practitioners, especially those practising in rural, remote and Indigenous communities, to keep a contingency stock of medications in their clinics for in-office use.
+All medications continue to be dispensed through licensed pharmacies and are subject to strict safety, storage and oversight requirements.

-This change would increase access to low-risk opioid agonist therapy medication, making urgent treatment immediately available through authorized prescribers and removing barriers to care.
+This change increases access to low-risk opioid agonist therapy medication, making urgent treatment immediately available through authorized prescribers and removing barriers to care.

 • System refocus legislation

-As part of Bill 29, various pieces of health legislation are receiving minor technical amendments to ensure alignment with the refocused health system.
+As part of the act, various pieces of health legislation receive minor technical amendments to ensure alignment with the refocused health system.

 Key changes include: